-The Big Horn Mine near Wrightwood has been closed off for a long time but in early 1900s it used to be a profitable gold mine.
-Now this abandoned mine is a popular hiking destination for SoCal hikers.
+The Big Horn Mine near Wrightwood has been closed off for a long time but in the early 1900s, it used to be a profitable gold mine.
+Now, this abandoned mine is a popular hiking destination for SoCal hikers.

 I planned to meet up with Katherine super early at the trailhead because we wanted to see the sunrise as we drove up the mountain.
 The sunrise was stunning that morning as we hoped.
 I had to pull over to take some photos.

 We hoped to run into each other on the way but that didn’t happen.
 We met up at the Vincent Gap trailhead as planned.
 We were shocked to see a big group already getting ready in the parking lot.
 We began the hike following the sign for Mine Gulch.

 When you see the sign below, stay on the Big Horn Mine road on the right.